andrewcopp/Calcutta/docs/rules.md

 4. Maximum bid on any single team is $50
 5. Total bids cannot exceed starting budget of $100
 6. Minimum bid on any team is $1
+7. Players cannot bid on the same team multiple times
-7. Ownership percentage = (Player's bid on team) ÷ (Total bids on team)
+8. Ownership percentage = (Player's bid on team) ÷ (Total bids on team)
-8. All bids become public once the tournament begins
+9. All bids become public once the tournament begins

 ## Scoring System
 Teams earn cumulative points for advancing in the tournament: